How much recovery time do you need after having a tooth pulled?

 - Complying with your dentist’s instructions will be difficult or challenging in any respect.

-- There’s potential for events that will raise your heart rate or blood pressure or have any potential for causing extraction site irritation or trauma because all of these things could disrupt your wound and the healing process that has begun.
+- There’s potential for events that will raise your heart rate or blood pressure or have any potential for causing extraction site irritation or trauma.
+That’s because all of these things could disrupt your wound, cause the loss of the blood clot that’s formed, and generally interfere with the healing process that’s begun.

-The ideal place to take time off following a tooth extraction is one where …
+The best place for rest and recuperation following a tooth extraction is one where …

 - You can remain calm and sedentary. – Physical activity needs to be avoided.
 So does a stressful environment.

-- Enough privacy exists that you won’t hesitate to follow all of your dentist’s directions. – Like having gauze in your mouth, which may reveal hints of bleeding or look like a strange bulge to others.
-Or having an icebag on your face to minimize swelling.
+- Enough privacy exists that you won’t hesitate to follow all of your dentist’s aftercare directions. – Such as having a gauze pad in your mouth, which may reveal hints of bleeding or look like a strange bulge to others.
+Or using ice packs on your face to minimize swelling.

-- You have a place where you’ll be comfortable. – For example, reclining on a couch or relaxing in a comfy chair.
+- You have a place where you’ll be comfortable. – For example, partially reclining on a couch or in a comfy chair are good choices.

 Usually, a person’s home environment makes the obvious choice for meeting these conditions.
 And that’s why it’s the location that’s most commonly recommended.
 But if you have a different local in mind that can equally meet them, that may work just fine too.